Using Tanium Client-related Tanium content

 The following workflow shows how to use the Client Service Hardening content pack to hide the Tanium Client from the Windows Add/Remove Programs list:

-- Go to Tanium Solutions, scroll to the Tanium Content table, select the Client Service Hardening solution, and click Import Solution.
+- From the Main menu, click Solutions, scroll to the Tanium Content section, select the Client Service Hardening solution, and click Import Solution.

 - Review the list of content objects and click Import.

-- Go to Interact > Categories and browse to Client Service Hardening.
+- In the Categories panel, browse to Client Service Hardening.

 - Select the appropriate results row and click Deploy Action to display the configuration page.

 - Verify the package and action details and then scroll down to preview the action.

 - Review the status to confirm expected results.